hayatbiralem/eco.json/README.md

   ```

 <span style="color:red">__fen__</span>
->The Forsythe-Edwards Notation of the position on the board after all opening moves are played.
+>The Forsyth-Edwards Notation of the position on the board after all opening moves are played.
 FEN notations __*uniquely identify each opening*__.

 <span style="color:red">__src__</span>
 > Identifies the source of the opening data; normally this will be __eco_tsv__, but could be __eco_js__ or __scid__ if no __eco_tsv__ opening corresponds to the fen.